equinor/sumo-fmu-to-resqml/README.md

 After some wait we get a zip file with a single EPC and HDF5 file back.

-However, when requesting larger ensembles, we end up with a Gateway timeout like; *(this one contains 155 objects)*
+However, we end up with a 504 Gateway Time-out error when requesting larger ensembles, like; *(this one contains 155 objects)*
 ```json
 {
   "uuid": "b90a87fb-6766-457b-9d3b-5ecd442c3e89",